Guide to Bilt Rewards Mastercard

 Whether you’re planning to apply for a mortgage in the near future or starting to think about becoming a homeowner, keep reading to learn more about how the Bilt Mastercard can help you achieve your long-term financial goals.

 What is the Bilt Mastercard?

 The New York City-based startup Bilt introduced the Bilt Rewards loyalty program and Bilt Mastercard in June 2021 with a twofold goal.
 First, to give young people a way to earn rewards on their rent payments and, second, to help them on the path toward homeownership.
-And as of late March 2022, Bilt announced a new partnership with Well Fargo, which will become the official issuer for the Bilt Mastercard.
+And as of late March 2022, Bilt announced a new partnership with Well Fargo, which is now the official issuer for the Bilt Mastercard.

 The standalone Bilt Rewards program, which is free to join, rewards eligible U.S. renters with a flat 250 points for every rent payment they make through the Bilt app (available on iOS and Android).
 Landlords in the Bilt Rewards Alliance, a network of more than two million apartments across the U.S., may offer other opportunities to accelerate your earnings, such as bonus rewards for referrals and lease renewals.

-The associated Bilt Mastercard®, meanwhile, allows renters to earn rewards on paying their rent on time with the Bilt Rewards app and renting in the Bilt Rewards Alliance, as well as on regular transactions.
+The associated Bilt Mastercard, meanwhile, allows renters to earn rewards on paying their rent on time with the Bilt Rewards app and renting in the Bilt Rewards Alliance, as well as on regular transactions.

 Recent updates to the Bilt Mastercard feature a new rewards earning structure, additional member benefits, a simpler status program and additional point transfer partners.
 Holding the card isn’t a prerequisite for Bilt Rewards members who reside in an in-network building, but out-of-network renters will have to pay their rent with the Bilt Mastercard to earn points on those transactions.